MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 The .NET Core download page for Linux provides gzipped tar files for supported platforms.
 In the Runtime column, click **x64** to download a tar.gz file for the operating system you are using.

+> [!Note]
-Multiple versions of .NET Core are available.
+> Multiple versions of .NET Core are available.
 Be sure to choose from the 1.1.1 (Current) list.

 ## Download R Server installer